Mane, Mahrez, Salah and Aubameyang nominated for Premier League awards | Goal.com

 Vote now ➡️ https://t.co/pNFS1VObPx pic.twitter.com/LfUXWGfmDG

-The forwards will hope to continue their sizzling forms for their respective clubs in their next Premier League games.
+The forwards will hope to continue their sizzling form for their respective clubs in their next Premier League games.

 Manchester City will take on Leeds United, Arsenal will square off against Sheffield United while Liverpool will tackle Aston Villa.